“Stories that resonate with compassion and insight.” Left Lion Magazine

 Bryan Walpert is a poet, fiction writer, scholar, essayist and editor.
 His short story collection, Ephraim’s Eyes (Pewter Rose Press) was named a “Best Book of 2010″ on National Radio in New Zealand.
-He is the author of three books of poems, Etymology (Cinnamon Press) and A History of Glass, which was selected for publication by Stephen F. Austin State University Press as part of its national manuscript contest, and most recently Native Bird, part of Makaro Press’s Hoopla Series (NZ), which rose to number 6 on the NZ Fiction/Poetry Best-Seller List.
+He is the author of three books of poems, Etymology (Cinnamon Press, UK) and A History of Glass, which was selected for publication by Stephen F. Austin State University Press (U.S.) as part of its national manuscript contest, and most recently Native Bird, part of Makaro Press’s Hoopla Series (NZ), which rose to number 6 on the NZ Fiction/Poetry Best-Seller List.